-In case you haven’t noticed, I love shrimp.
-They’re consumed in my house at least once a week because they are easy to make and cook quickly.
-There is always a bag of frozen shrimp in my freezer in case we need to whip up a quick healthy dinner.
+I love shrimp and make them at least once a week because they are easy to make and cook super quick.
+There is always a bag of frozen shrimp in my freezer in case I need to whip up a quick healthy dinner.

 What are blackened shrimp?